hanksterhan/ShipInspector/OBSERVABILITY.md

 - `traces` table for trace data
 - `logs` table for log data
 - 7-day TTL (data older than 7 days is automatically deleted)

+### Pyroscope

+Pyroscope provides continuous profiling for performance analysis:
+- CPU profiling to identify hot paths and bottlenecks
+- Memory profiling to detect memory leaks and high allocations
+- Automatic profiling with minimal overhead
+- Integrated with Grafana for visualization

 ## Using OpenTelemetry in Your Code